DESTINATION INSPIRED DESIGN?

 By the same token we guide and inspire with regular features and articles on the how-to!
 You may know exactly what you like but teaming your exotic find with your existing décor can be a challenge.
 We show you how to bring global colours, patterns and styles into your own home, be that a country cottage, Victorian semi, seventies build, or city loft.
 It’s ‘eclectic’ without the ‘boho’ connotations.
 Global style doesn’t have to mean a riot of colour, pattern, baskets, tassels and pom-poms.
 That’s just not everyone’s cup of tea.
 ‘New eclectic’ is about stylishly combining individual elements – travel-inspired statement pieces – with modern furniture and accessories, more often than not against a chic, contemporary backdrop.
 Not to mention total avoidance of the dreaded ‘themed’ room.
 Less is most definitely more.
 And did we mention that all this makes your home a unique and personal space with bags of personality?
 Who wants to live in a grey-on-grey, identikit show home?!?!

 Here are six key pointers for successfully and stylishly incorporating ‘destination-inspired design’ within your own home…

-From left: typical Thai motifs adorn a unique piece of pottery sourced in Chiangmai (click the pic to shop the look); we came across this fabulous modern artwork that captures all the bustle of the Bangkok streets; a bold, Aztec inspired flatweave rug (click pic to shop the look); and striking Aboriginal canvases available through Bay Gallery Home.
+From left: typical Thai motifs adorn a unique piece of pottery sourced in Chiangmai (click the pic for similar Thai ceramics available to buy online); we came across this fabulous modern artwork that captures all the bustle of the Bangkok streets; a bold, Aztec inspired flatweave rug (click pic to shop the look); and striking Aboriginal canvases available through Bay Gallery Home.